masonyc/Xamarin.KeyboardHelper/README.md

 Only support Android and iOS for the moment.

-Note: Entry that get focused by calling .Focus() method may still cause keyboard not hiding properly.
+Android note: Entry that get focused by calling .Focus() method may still cause keyboard not hiding properly.

 # Contributing